VanLoo-lab/Arborist/README.md

 ## Arborist package

-Arborist is also a Python package that is easy to use.
-Below is an example usage.
+Arborist is also a Python package.
+Below is an example of how to use it.

 ```python
 import pandas as pd